dart-lang/samples/null_safety/calculate_lix/README.md

 ## Next steps

-Once you have the code running, here some suggestions for things try:
+Once you have the code running, here some suggestions for things to try:

   * In `lib/lix.dart` line 30, try to remove the `required` keyword from one or more fields in the constructor, and notice the error shown.

-  * In `lib/lix.dart` line 49, try delete the code that initializes one or more fields (e.g. `words: words`) and notice the error shown.
+  * In `lib/lix.dart` line 49, try to delete the code that initializes one or more fields (e.g. `words: words`) and notice the error shown.

-  * In `lib/lix.dart` line 9, try to make `words` a nullable variable (`int? words`), and notice how we not get errors about not checking for null in the `_calculate()` method.
+  * In `lib/lix.dart` line 9, try to make `words` a nullable variable (`int? words`), and notice how we don't get errors about not checking for null in the `_calculate()` method.

-  * In `lib/lix.dart` line 22, try to remove the `late` keyboard from `readability`, and notice how er get an error in the constructor.
+  * In `lib/lix.dart` line 22, try to remove the `late` keyword from `readability`, and notice how we get an error in the constructor.